-In addition, Macarthur's interests in the Macarthur Iron Ore Projects are subject to various conditions, obligations and regulations imposed by the Western Australian Department of Mines and Petroleum.
+In addition, Macarthur's interests in the Macarthur Iron Ore Projects are subject to various conditions, obligations and regulations imposed by the Western Australian Government Department of Mines and Petroleum.
 If the necessary approvals are refused, Macarthur will suffer a loss of the opportunity to undertake further exploration, or development, of the tenement.
 Macarthur currently knows of no reason to believe that current applications will not be approved, granted or renewed.

-Lack of funding to satisfy contractual and tenure obligations may result in the Company's loss of property interests.
-The Company may, in the future, be unable to meet its share of costs incurred under agreements to which it is a party and the Company may have its property interests subject to such agreements reduced as a result or even face termination of such agreements.
+Lack of funding to satisfy contractual expenditure obligations under any option, joint venture or farm in agreements ("Tenement Acquisition Agreements") to which the Company is a party, may result in termination of the Company's property interests in such agreements.
+The Company may also be unable to meet its share of costs incurred under any Tenement Acquisition Agreements and the Company may have the tenement interests subject to such agreements reduced as a result or even face termination of such agreements.
 In order to secure ownership of these properties, additional financing will be required.
 Failure of the Company to make the requisite payments in the prescribed time periods will result in the Company losing its entire interest in the subject property and the Company will no longer be able to conduct certain aspects of its business as described in this AIF.
-The Company may not have sufficient funds to: make the minimum expenditures to earn its interest in such properties.
+The Company may not have sufficient funds to: make the minimum expenditures to maintain its properties in good standing under Canadian and Australian law; and make the minimum expenditures to earn its interest in tenements and .
 In such event, in respect of any of the properties, the Company may seek to enter into a joint venture or sell the subject property or elect to terminate its option.

 Macarthur requires land access in order to perform exploration and development activities, which can be affected by land ownership and require related compensation arrangements with landowners or occupiers.
-The Company's operations may be adversely affected or delayed in the event of a dispute with a land owner or if there is any other difficulty obtaining land access.
+Where possible the Company will work with tenement and landowners to obtain required rights of access but unless such rights are obtained, or if there is a dispute, the Company's operations may be adversely affected or delayed.